Wizards of the Lost Kingdom II: Production

 Three years later I'm at a wedding reception for a friend who still works for Roger.
 And Roger's there.
 So we're chatting and kidding around, and I said, 'Ah, man, remember that "Wizards of the Lost Kingdom" movie?'
 And he said, 'Oh, y'know, that did very well in video.
 We filmed a sequel!'

 Release

-Wizards of the Lost Kingdom II was distributed as on home video by 20:20 Vision in the United Kingdom in April 1990.
+Wizards of the Lost Kingdom II was distributed on home video by 20:20 Vision in the United Kingdom in April 1990.

 Legacy

 In April 2017 Wizards of the Lost Kingdom II and its predecessor were both featured on the eleventh season of Mystery Science Theater 3000.